Dr. Benjamin Kohlmann

 I have a special research interest in the culture and politics of modernism, especially in the transformations during the late-Victorian period which gave rise to 'modernism' and to the politicization of modernist writing in the late 1920s and 1930s.
 My doctoral thesis, Ambiguities of Political Writing: Left-Wing Literature of the 1930s, examined works by I. A. Richards, T.S.
 Eliot, William Empson, the English Surrealists, Mass-Observation, and Edward Upward.
 This project will be published as a monograph in 2014.

 My second book project (Habilitation) considers the connections between literature and economics (esp. emerging concepts of 'welfare') in the long nineteenth century.
-I am currently working on a book chapter which explores the intersections between literature and economics in this period by tracing the shift from laissez-faire economy to state regulation and state-organized welfare between 1870 and 1920.
+I am currently working on a book chapter which explores the intersections between literature and economics in this period by tracing the shift from laissez-faire economy to state regulation and state-organized welfare.
 My interests in nineteenth-century literature and culture have also recently focused on the utopian imaginary of late Victorian writing and on representations of working-class idleness in Victorian fiction and poetry.